GSB-WapplerSystems/gsb_core/README.md

 |------------------------|------------------------------------------------------------------
 | `brandingBackendLogin` | At default branding to the login screen
 | `ITZBUNDPHP-2877`      | Enables general color management in the site module.<br />This sets the bootstrap colors `--bs-primary` `--bs-secondary` `--bs-tertiary` `--bs-quaternary`
+| `ITZBUNDPHP-1615`      | Replaces the TYPO3 core default email template footer text with a GSB11 footer text

 ### Usage in PHP Code